Game-Loom/GameLoom/README.md

 but then I realized the website will let me export with my choice of delimiter and maybe 1/ ~500,000 games has a semi-colon in it's name
 (I honestly can't think of even one but I'm sure its probably out there).
 So I ended up not needing to use it but if that changes the csv and io libraries from apachecommons are in the lib folder

+9/18:
+.vscode folder is removed and will be ignored but should not affect your existing .vscode folder on your local drive.
+Our .vscode configurations for our local machines will be left out of the github syncs automatically from now on so we don't have to change any config paths.